opensussex/wark/README.md

 This has been tested with PHP 7.4 - it should be downward compatible, but we're aiming for 7.4.

+Wark will be using a choice few packages - ideally keeping to a minimum, and onces with very few depencies.

+For Storage / Db access - we're going with https://doc.nette.org/en/3.0/database-core

 to get it up and running

 `composer install`